Krupakar-Reddy-S/Image-Editor-Terminal/Report.md

 >
 > :heavy_exclamation_mark: This is not the Documentation for this project.
 Documnetation can be found here at [README.md](https://github.com/Krupakar-Reddy-S/Image-Editor-Terminal "Image Editor Repo")
 >
-> This project was a very Fun and Exiting experience for me, even though i am new to JAVA, I have to admit it is very powerful yet easy to understand.
+> This project was a very Fun and Exciting experience for me.
+Even though i am new to JAVA, I have to admit it is very powerful yet easy to understand.
 >
-> This also helped me to gain real world knowledge about Images and Their representation and much more about 2D Arrays Manipulation.
+> This project helped me to gain real world knowledge about Images, their representation and much more about 2D Arrays Manipulation.
 >
 > &nbsp;
 >